smnookin/smnookin.github.io/_posts/2015-10-05-your-filename.md

 In contrast, for example, MIT’s GRTs, graduate students who live in the undergraduate dorms, are expected to “keep members of the House team, and/or administrators informed about serious or potentially serious/dangerous resident issues,” according to the Division of Student Life’s GRT position description.
 In addition, they are required to inform the Housemaster and or Area Director of “key incidents in the residence hall that require follow-up, or are medical or mental health in nature.”

 [TKTK: Get GRT’s perspective]
-[TKTK: Mental Health Liason’s perspective]
+[TKTK: Mental Health mentors' perspective]

 Peer Ears emphasize that in most cases, they will point students to an appropriate resource at MIT and encourage them to follow-up and seek additional help.
 They may offer to make introductions or go with a student to Mental Health, but the decision to take further action is ultimately left up to the student.